The Wedding Series Book 7

 Not a Family Man, the story of Wyoming ranch foreman Tucker Gates and the attractive new owner of the Double Bar X, is the prequel to The Forgotten Prince.

-Here’s a sneak peek at The Forgotten Prince, an early exchange between former sweethearts Karl and Harmon:
+Here’s an early exchange between former sweethearts Karl and Harmon:

 “You’ve changed more than I have,” she said abruptly.